Battle of Bull's Ferry: Battle

 On 20 July 1780, Washington ordered Wayne to take the 1st and 2nd Pennsylvania Brigades, four artillery pieces, and Stephen Moylan's 4th Continental Light Dragoons to destroy a British blockhouse at Bulls Ferry in Bergen Township, opposite New York City.
 The stockaded position was held by 70 Loyalists commanded by Thomas Ward, providing a base for British woodcutting operations and protection against raids by American militia.

 At that time, the British kept cattle and horses on Bergen Neck to the south, within easy reach of foragers from the British garrison at Paulus Hook.
 A second motive for Wayne's operation was to seize the livestock for the use of Washington's army.
-Wayne sent his cavalry under the leadership of Harry Lee to round up the cattle, while he took three regiments and the artillery to attack the blockhouse.
+Wayne sent his cavalry under the leadership of Lee to round up the cattle, while he took three regiments and the artillery to attack the blockhouse.

 Early on 21 July, Wayne bombarded the blockhouse with his four cannons, but an hour later there were no discernible results.
 After being peppered with accurate fire from the blockhouse, the American soldiers from the 1st and 2nd Pennsylvania Regiments became impatient.
 Despite their officers' attempts to stop them, the soldiers dashed forward through the abatis to the base of the stockade.
 Once there, they found it impossible to break into the defensive works, and were forced to retreat.